 During the first seven days of January, I release one new book or new edition each day — seven books in total.
-Then I got sick, and the last two days have seen no new book releases.
+Then I got sick, and the last fifteen days have seen no new book releases.
 Alas.

 But I would have had to stop sooner or later, not because I would run out of books to release (I have about 60 books still to release), but because releasing one book a day is insane.
 Even if you have most of the books already finished or almost done, it takes time to publish and release a book.